Philosophy (PHIL)

 PHIL 5931 Topics in Philosophy (1-3 credits)

 Lectures and discussions in an area which, because of its topicality, is not the subject of a regular course.
-The special topics will be designated in the Schedule of Classes.
+The special topics are designated in the Schedule of Classes.

 Level of Study: Graduate

-Designed to initiate a selected group of qualified undergraduates in the technique and discipline of scholarly research by concentrated work in a restricted field.
+Designed to initiate a group of qualified students in the techniques and discipline of scholarly research by concentrated work in a defined subject area.
 Critical reading and analysis of sources.
 Specific subjects of seminars to be announced in the Schedule of Classes.

 Level of Study: Graduate